+During fiscal year 2018/19, a Group finance operational excellence project aimed at harmonization and automation was conducted that resulted in reclassifications within "Property, plant and equipment" and "Intangible assets" categories.
+The net book value of CHF -7.5 million was transferred from "Property, plant and equipment" to "Intangible assets".

+Property, plant and equipment

+Property, plant and equipment is measured at the acquisition or construction cost less accumulated depreciation and accumulated impairment losses.
+A straight-line method of depreciation is applied through the estimated useful life.

+Estimated useful lives of major classes of depreciable assets are:

+Buildings (including warehouses and installations) 20 to 50 years Plant and machinery 10 to 20 years Office equipment, furniture and motor vehicles 3 to 10 years

+Maintenance and repair expenditures are charged to the income statement as incurred.

-Accounting policies Property, plant and equipment Property, plant and equipment is measured at t construction cost less accumulated depreciation impairment losses.
-A straight-line method of depre through the estimated useful life. and accumulated Estimated useful lives of major classes of depreciable assets are: Buildings (including warehouses and installations) 20 to 50 years Plant and machinery 10 to 20 years Office equipment, furniture and motor vehicles 3 to 10 years The carrying amounts of property, plant and equipme least at each reporting date to assess whether they are form of future economic benefits.
-If the recoverable a has declined below its carrying amount, an impairment to reduce the value of the assets to its recoverable am ing the recoverable amount of the assets, expected of counted to their present value. recoverable in the mount of an asset t loss is recognized nount.
-In determin- Borrowing costs Borrowing costs related to the acquisition, construction a qualifying asset are capitalized in accordance with L asset is an asset that necessarily takes a substantial order to use or sell it as intended by the Group manage AS 23.
-A qualifying period of time in
+The carrying amounts of property, plant and equipment are reviewed at least at each reporting date to assess whether they are recoverable in the form of future economic benefits.
+If the recoverable amount of an asset has declined below its carrying amount, an impairment loss is recognized to reduce the value of the assets to its recoverable amount.
+In determining the recoverable amount of the assets, expected cash flows are discounted to their present value.

+Borrowing costs

+Borrowing costs related to the acquisition, construction, or production of a qualifying asset are capitalized in accordance with IAS 23.
+A qualifying asset is an asset that necessarily takes a substantial period of time in order to use or sell it as intended by the Group management.